Dunn triplets: Treatment and education

-The triplets live in the Austin area with their mother, Liz, stepfather, Phillip Norris, and older sister Sarah.
+The triplets live in the Austin area with their mother, Liz, stepfather, Phillip Norris, and three sisters.
 All three are completely deaf, but received cochlear implants shortly before their third birthday and have subsequently all been given a second cochlear implant.
 Sophie is legally blind, but she can still see shapes and read very large print at close range.
 She also has tunnel vision and wears thick glasses.
 Zoe and Emma see only darkness.
-All three have average intelligence, yet their extreme impairments cause them to perform below average Sophie can speak; the others communicate mainly through tactile sign language.
+All three have average intelligence, yet their extreme impairments cause them to perform below average Sophie can speak; the others communicate mainly through tactile signing.
 With the aid of a grant from the Dr. Phil Foundation, the girls have been able to curb some expenses for cochlear implant parts and low vision aids.

 Films and TV

 The triplets have been featured on Dr. Phil twice and have been the focus of two documentaries: Through Your Eyes (2006) and Deaf and Blind Triplets (2008).